pdz8/schelling/README.md

 Everything but `pyethereum` works on Windows (TODO: add shocked emoticon).
 This is a good compromise since `pyethereum` doesn't work well anywhere.

-## Ballot types
+## Schelling contracts

-We currently have multiple proposed protocols for SchellingCoin.
-A brief overview of them is given here.
-More can be seen in the contracts themselves.
+#### Voter pool
+Voter pools tell ballot contracts who is 'registered' to vote.
+We have a interface established for voter pools so that a ballot need only to call `is_voter(address)` on a pool to tell whether an address represents a registered voter.
+The implementation of `is_voter` can vary to include POW, hierarchies, fixed oracles, or no structure at all.

+The voter pool we use for CrowdAssert is a simple whitelist.
+We control who gets let into the pool based on who registers their Facebook account with us.
+This is how we prevent Sybil attacks.

-#### Option ballot
+#### Ballot
-This is the standard SchellingCoin ballot which lets voters choose one of a set number of options (encoded as a number between 1 and n).
+As already mentioned, ballots are the contracts implementing the core SchellingCoin logic.
-The procedure is as follows:
+We currently implement a simple ballot where users choose options between 1 and n.
+This procedure is as follows:

-1. Voters enroll into the voting pool of the ballot contract.
-The voting pools may have their own procedures necessary for enrollment.
-This may include proof-of-work, E-mail verification, etc. After enrollment voters wait for the ballot's start time.
+1. A user proposes creates a ballot, specifying a question, deposit, start time, commit period, and reveal period.
+In order to incentivize participation, the creator ought to put some value of Ether into the contract as well.
+2. At its start time and until the end of the commit period the ballot opens up to hash submissions.
-2. At its start time, the ballot allows enrolled voters to submit hashes of their vote along with down payments asserting the correctness of the vote.
-Hashes have the form
+During this time, registered voters may submit hashes of their votes and deposits to the ballot.
+Hashes have the form ` hash256 h = sha3(tx.origin, address(this), voteVal, key);
 `
-hash256 h = sha256(tx.origin, address(this), voteVal, key);
-`
 To emulate a commitment scheme, voters are required to hash a key with their votes.
-We cannot enforce that voters pick good keys or unique keys.
+We cannot enforce that voters pick good keys or unique keys but we will provide a service for doing this.
-3. The hash submission phase ends after a set amount of time and leads into the reveal phase.
+3. The reveal phase begins when the commit phase ends.
 Here voters reveal the votes and keys used to create their hashes.
-If the hash checks out the vote is tallied.
-4. Finally, once the reveal phase is over, the contract enters the redeem phase.
-This lets voters who were in the majority redeem their winnings.

-#### POW ballot
-A proof-of-work ballot is the same as a regular ballot except hashes must now be lower than some threshold.
-Thus a double-voter needs to have lots of computational power to submit all his votes.
-To further discourage cheating the down payment by the voters is moved to a enroll phase that occurs before hash submission.
-In order to cheat with many voters, you would have to put up a large sum in the beginning without a guarantee that all of your votes would be recorded.

-It's worth noting here that the length of the hash submission phase and size of the POW threshold can be varied.
-Ideally they should be configured so that an average CPU would take most of the phase's period to submit a valid hash.

-#### Tree ballot
-The tree ballot is another close variation of the regular SchellingCoin ballot.
-The only difference here is that the ballot has the ability to spawn two new voting pool branches after its election is done.
-One pool is for majority voters and the other for minority voters.

-The hope for the tree ballot is that it creates more and more trustworthy voter pools each generation.
-Ballot-makers want to have honest pools voting on their questions.
-Thus they will pick the correct branch to base their ballot upon.
+4. At the end of the reveal phase votes are tallied.
+Voters that voted for the winning option are awarded a shared of all the deposits from voters and the question asker.

+##### Triggers
+In order to make ballots useful for other contracts (e.g. insurance or betting) the ballots implement a *trigger* interface.
+Such contracts can call `wait_for_decision()` on the ballot contract.
+This will register the contract as a *waiter* with the ballot.
+When the finishes tallying it will then iterate through all the registered waiters and call `trigger(uint256)` with the decided value.

+## TODO
+This is by no means a complete list.
+It's just here to prevent memory loss.

+* Implement voter tokens for each Facebook user.
+These replace account addresses in the voter pool and allow voters to rapidly change their voting address.
+Currently if a voter changes their registered address multiple times in a commit period, they can submit multiple hashes.
+ * Before tokens are implemented, we should enforce some hard-coded rate on address updates in pools.
+This can be done at the server or in the voter pool contract.
+ All ballot contracts would have to keep this hard-coded rate in mind when defining their commit periods.
+(Maybe we should hard-code the commit period?)
+* Enable good support for users to circumvent having to store their secret keys on our server.
+They could simply register their address to get into the voter pool and then directly interact with the Ethereum blockchain afterwards.
+* Check hashes of ballot code and allow ballots to be imported.